rslurry/subwaybuilder-patcher-settingsTweaks/README.md

     "changeStartingMoney" : true, // true or false.
-Determines whether to change the starting money for new games "startingMoney" : 10, // Starting money in billions - game default is 3 billion };
+Determines whether to change the starting money for new games "startingMoney" : 10, // Starting money in billions - game default is 3 billion

+    "changeScissorLength" : true, // true or false.
+Determines whether to change the length of the crossovers created via the construction menu's button
+    "scissorLength" : 80, // Length of the crossover in meters - game default is 40
+};

 export default config;